mozilla/mig/doc/configuration.rst

 	2015/09/09 04:25:47 4883372310532 - - [debug] leaving periodic()
 	2015/09/09 04:25:47 4883372310532 - - [info] periodic run done in 110.647479ms

-Among the debug logs, we can see that the scheduler successfully connected to both PostgresSQL and RabbitMQ.
+Assuming the default logging parameters in the configuration file were not changed, the scheduler starts up and begins writing its log to stdout.
+Among the debug logs, we can see that the scheduler successfully connected to both Postgres and RabbitMQ.
 It detected that no scheduler key was present in the database and created one with Key ID "A8E1ED58512FCD9876DBEA4FEA513B95032D9932".
 It then proceeded to wait for work to do, waking up regularly to perform maintenance tasks.

-This working scheduler allows us to move on to the next component: the API.
+The key the scheduler generated is used by the scheduler when it sends destruction orders to duplicate agents.
+When the scheduler detects more than one agent running on the same host, it will request the old agent stop.
+The scheduler signs this request with the key it created, so the agent will need to know to trust this key.
+This is discussed later when we configure an agent.

+In a production scenario, you will likely want to create a systemd unit to run the scheduler or some other form of supervisor.

 API configuration
 -----------------